How We’re Wired for Goodness

-Tippett: Right, but you’re talking about — and, to me, this is also really transformative language — you say, “But no, look at this.”
-So yeah, we may all be using social media, but we are all inhabiting and building and cultivating social networks with our lives.
+Tippett: Right, but you’re talking about — and to me, this is also — this is kind of transformative language — you say, “But no, look at this.”
+So yes, we may all be using social media, but we are all inhabiting and building and cultivating social networks with our lives.

-Tippett: This is such important knowledge.
-It feels, to me, like — to me, one of the great discoveries of our lifetime is neuroplasticity.
-Now what we’re really learning is that we have the — that our brains keep forming across the lifespan, and that we can have input into that, even with our behavior and with our choices.
-And it feels to me like what you’re describing is a corollary to that: that we also have agency to realign, societally.
-And I feel like the first step is seeing — taking seriously that we have this important capacity to rise to the better angels of our nature, and so does everything around us.
+Tippett: I think this is such important knowledge.
+I mean, it feels to me like — to me, one of the great discoveries of our lifetime is neuroplasticity.
+Now what we’re really learning is that our brains keep forming across the lifespan and that we can have input into that, even with our behavior and with our choices.
+And it feels to me like what you’re describing is a corollary to that — that we also have agency to realign societally.
+And I feel like just the first step is seeing — taking seriously that we have this important capacity to rise to the better angels of our nature, and so does everything around us.

-Tippett: I lived in Berlin in the ’80s and have my Stasi file, so I could talk to you about that, because it affected friendship; it created boundaries that you made instinctively.
-But it didn’t impede this basic impulse, or even the pleasure and importance of it, that you’re describing.
+Tippett: Well, you know, I lived in Berlin in the ’80s and have my Stasi file, so I could talk to you about that, because it affected friendship, it created boundaries that you made instinctively, but it didn’t impede this basic impulse, or even the pleasure and importance of it that you’re describing.

 Christakis: That’s good to hear.
 So even the Stasi were unable to suppress this friendship capacity.

-Tippett: Complicate it, but not make it go away.
+Tippett: They were able to complicate it but not make it go away.

 Christakis: What was in your Stasi file, if I may ask? [laughs]

-Tippett: We’ll have coffee next time I’m in New Haven, and I’ll tell you.
+Tippett: Well, we’ll have coffee next time I’m in New Haven, and I’ll tell you.